9 Things You Should Never Put in the Dishwasher

 Wooden utensils and cutting boards

 Due to the high-heat temperatures of your dishwasher when it’s running, wood is also at risk of altering its consistency.
 Assuming you’re not a fan of splinters, it’s best to wash by hand.
 “The hot water can dissolve or alter wooden-made stuff,” says Hristo Rosenov, owner of Exclusive Repairs, an appliance-repair company in London.
 “In order to maintain them properly, wet a nylon scrubbing pad in a bow of warm soapy water and wash them with it.
 Then rinse the utensils under warm water again.”
 And a secret hack to keep them looking like new is to oil them once a month.
 This is how to clean out a moldy dishwasher.

 Crystal glass and dishware

 You might be scared to clean your precious crystal glasses by hand, but the dishwasher could do even more damage—seriously.
 “Over time the high temperature in the dishwashing machine, its cleaning cycle and the close proximity to other items might cause your crystal to crack, chip, or take away the shine,” says Rosenov.
 “To clean your crystal properly, warm up two cups of vinegar and pour it into a larger container.
 Place glasses or bowls into the vinegar and soak for three to five minutes.
 Then rinse with clear water and dry with a lint-free towel for a perfect shine.
-Don’t miss these things you shouldn’t put in your dryer, either.
+Always add this one ingredient to your dishwasher so you’re glassware will have that extra sparkle.